LukeDoesJava/LukeDoesJava/README.md

 # 🧙 Luke Edwards

-** `Co-Founder @ Krumbz / Computer Science w/honours @ UVIC`**
+`Co-Founder @ Krumbz / Computer Science w/honours @ UVIC`

-Hi there!
-I'm a Computer Science Honours student at the University of Victoria and a full-stack developer who likes to dabble in different parts of software development.
-My passion is building platforms that bring people together, making memorable user experiences, and make people's lives a little more fun.
+Computer Science Honours student at the University of Victoria and a full-stack developer who likes to dabble in different parts of software development.

-Some of my code lives on Github, but I also work on plenty of things I can't show.
+Some of my code lives on Github, but I also work on plenty of things I can't show here.
 Check out more of my professional work and design experiments at [lukepe.com](https://lukepe.com).

 <p align="left">
   <a href="https://github.com/LukeDoesJava?tab=followers">